 Swati Chopra is a member of the Higher Education Consultants Association and subscribes to HECA''s standards of good practice.

-Having two high school students of my own, I know firsthand how life revolves around our children.
+Having two kids (one in college, one a senior in high school) of my own, I know firsthand how life revolves around our children.
 We strive to do the best we can for them, starting with their education.
 Our children are our future, and as a parent I understand the questions and concerns we have once our children enter middle school.
 Questions ranging from which classes to take, which extracurricular activities to pursue as well as which college to attend.